 3 ripe bananas

 1 cup sugar

 How to put it together:

 Preheat oven to 375 degrees.
 In a mixing bowl mash bananas and add sugar.
 Dissolve baking soda in hot water and add to banana/sugar mixture.
-Add softened butter, flour and salt.
+Add softened butter, flour, and salt.
 Mix well.
 Add beaten egg and chopped nuts.
-Pour into greased loaf pan and bake for 45 minutes or until toothpick comes out clean.
+Pour into a greased loaf pan and bake for 45 minutes or until the toothpick comes out clean.

 The post above reflects the thoughts and observations of New Jersey 101.5 weekend host Big Joe Henry.
 Any opinions expressed are Big Joe’s own.